From Arab Spring to chemical attacks: A timeline of the Syrian conflict

 September, 2013: Instead of acting on his threat about crossing a red line, President Obama gambles on peace by entering a three-party deal with Russia under which Syria commits to removing or destroying its chemical stockpile by the next year.

 September, 2014: The United States bombs Syria.
-Targets includde terrorist groups al Qaeda and ISIS.
+Targets include terrorist groups al Qaeda and ISIS.

-September 2015: Russia puts its military might behind the Assad regine.
+September, 2015: Russia puts its military might behind the Assad regime.
 In October it adds cruise missiles to the effort.

 November, 2015: On the campaign trail, Trump says he's open to sending ground troops to Syria in order to fight ISIS.